vegardinho/alfred_bluetooth_controller/README.md

 This can be done like so:

 1. Open workflow folder in Terminal by right clicking workflow (as shown in image below) ![open-in-terminal](img/open-in-terminal.png "How to open directory in Terminal")
 2. Use the following command once in directory:
    - Blueutil: `xattr -d com.apple.quarantine ./blueutil`
    - Notificator: `xattr -d com.apple.quarantine ./notificator`
+3. An alternative method is to open folder in Finder, locate the file(s), and right click, followed by `òpen`.